Join the Browns Canyon Rafting family!

 We are focused on having a team mentality where everyone can work together.

 Browns Canyon Rafting – Colorado Rafting Jobs and Opportunities:

-We are looking for all positions for the 2019 season.
+We are looking for all positions for the current and upcoming season.
 Please scroll down for full descriptions.

 Whitewater Raft Guides – Both Trainees & Experienced

 No Experience Necessary